Swiss government gives green light for UN migration accord

 But in an interview with the Neue Zürcher Zeitung newspaper last month, Foreign Minister Ignazio Cassis pledged to ensure that the pact does not have a negative impact on Switzerland.

-Switzerland provided its diplomatic support to help negotiate the agreement over 18 months before the UN General Assembly agreed on the final version earlier this yearexternal link.
+Switzerland and Mexico provided diplomatic support to help negotiate the agreement over 18 months before the UN General Assembly agreed on the final version earlier this yearexternal link.

 “I don’t think you can say it’s a new turning point, but it fills a gap.
 Migration clearly is one of those issues that needs to be addressed on a global multilateral level and hadn’t been done so comprehensively in the past,” Jürg Lauber, Permanent Representative of Switzerland to the UN in New York and co-facilitator of the Global Compact, told an audience at the Geneva Graduate Institute on Monday.